 - Personal Care: Most seniors affected by Alzheimer’s disease or another form of dementia need help with personal care activities.
 Knowing this, our caregivers will help with getting dressed, bathing and showering, and other activities of daily living (ADLs).

 - Companionship: Elderly individuals who have Alzheimer’s disease or dementia benefit from getting care from a trustworthy person who can double as a companion.
 Our caregivers will, in addition to providing care, engage in hobbies and fun activities.
-We also have clients perform memory care exercise that can help with slowing down memory loss.
+We also have clients perform memory care exercises that can help with slowing down memory loss.

 - Wandering: Some Alzheimer’s and dementia patients tend to wander, but our caregivers will be by their side and make sure they are safe whenever they do.
 We clear paths of any tripping hazards and keep them inside their home.